-Bay Nature is honoring Harold Gilliam, along with two other local heroes, at our 10th anniversary celebration on January 22, 2011.
-Please join us!
+Bay Nature honored Harold Gilliam, along with two other local heroes, at our 10th anniversary celebration on January 22, 2011.

 Before Harold Gilliam began his weekly newspaper column in 1960, the category of environmental journalism simply did not exist.
 For the next 35 years, Gilliam pioneered and perfected the craft of environmental reporting.
 No one else has conveyed the depth and breadth of Bay Area environmental issues as ably and effectively over such a long period.